Entropic convergence and the linearized limit for the Boltzmann equation with external force: Introduction

 \section{Introduction}

-Renormalized solutions of the Boltzmann equation (without external forces for simplicity or with self-consistent Vlasov-type forces) are known to exist since the late eighties, thanks to DiPerna and Lions \cite{LionsCauchy}.
-Subsequently, the convergence of these solutions in the incompressible Navier-Stokes limit was studied by Bardos, Golse and Levermore \cite{BGL} with some partial success.
-In that study, a notion of \textit{entropic convergence} was first introduced and was used as a natural tool to obtain strong convergence results for fluctuations about a global Maxwellian.
-In \cite{Levermore}, making use again the notion of entropic convergence as a major tool, Levermore established the convergence of such fluctuations of DiPerna-Lions renormalized solutions to a solution of the linearized Boltzmann equation posed in $L^2$ space, for the case without external force.
-It is then natural to think about extending these results to kinetic equations with external forces (thanks to Caflisch) and with convex entropy so that the notion of entropic convergence can be applied to them (thanks to Levermore).
+Renormalized solutions (or temporally global weak solutions) of the classical Boltzmann equation are known to exist since the late 1980s, thanks to DiPerna and Lions \cite{LionsCauchy} (at least for the case without the force term).
+Thereafter, the convergence of these solutions in the incompressible Navier--Stokes limit was investigated by Bardos, Golse, and Levermore \cite{BGL0, BGL1, BGL}, yielding some degree of success.
+In \cite{BGL}, the concept of \textit{entropic convergence} was initially presented and was utilized as a reasonable tool to achieve strong convergence results for fluctuations about an absolute equilibrium.
+In \cite{Levermore}, making use again the notion of entropic convergence as a major technique, Levermore demonstrated that these fluctuations of DiPerna--Lions renormalized solutions converge to a solution of the linearized Boltzmann equation in an $L^2$ space, for the case without external force.
+It is then natural to think about extending these results in \cite{Levermore} to kinetic equations with external forces (thanks to Caflisch) and with convex entropy so that the notion of entropic convergence can be applied (thanks to Levermore).